SravanSoma777/SravansBookStore/SravansBookStore/README.txt

 ======================================================================================
 1111 2022-11-03

--- In the startup.cs file At line 45 used  in the configure method app.UseDatabaseErrorPage(); and changed it with app.UseMigrationsEndPoint(); and that seems to have resolved the problem
+-- In the startup.cs file At line 45 used  in the configure method app.UseDatabaseErrorPage();
+and changed it with app.UseMigrationsEndPoint(); and that seems to have resolved the problem

+0550 2022-11-06

+-- As told Changed the Target framework from 5.0 to .netcore 3.1 and updated all their dependency packages.